Sanford Clinic

 Mon., Tues., Thurs., Fri. : 8:00AM – 5:30PM, Closed for lunch 11:30AM – 1:00PM

-The Pet Alliance veterinary clinic in Sanford is here to keep Orlando’s pets healthy so they stay in their homes with their families.
+The Pet Alliance is here to keep pets happy and healthy so they can remain in their forever homes.

 Our veterinary teams provide comprehensive preventative healthcare for pets of all ages to keep them happy and healthy throughout their lifetime.
-Our wellness services include examinations, infectious disease and parasite testing, vaccinations, and nutrition.
+Our services include: examinations, vaccinations, routine blood work such as heartworm and fecal tests and senior bloodwork, radiographs, nail trims, ear cleanings, anal gland expression, skin/allergy treatment, heartworm consult/treatment and spay/neuter surgery.

 How Can We Help?